Confederate monuments targeted by protests come down

 In Alexandria, Virginia, it was the United Daughters of the Confederacy that took action early Tuesday, removing the statue of a soldier gazing south from Old Town since 1889.
 And outside Tampa, Florida, a Sons of Confederate Veterans chapter lowered a huge Confederate battle flag that has long been flown in view of two interstate highways.

-Birmingham finally took action about a day after protesters tried to remove the monument themselves, during one of the many nationwide protests sparked by the death of George Floyd in Minneapolis police custody.
+Birmingham finally took action about a day after protesters tried to remove the monument themselves, during one of the many nationwide protests.

 Live video from overnight showed a flatbed truck hauling off the stone pieces in the early morning hours.
 It's unclear where they were being taken.
 Crews were expected to return later Tuesday to finish the job, a city official said.